Central Arkansas Library System

 The exhibition features oil paintings based on the original (and sometimes disturbing) storylines of fairytales.
 Each painting has a summary of the original story and the modern version as told through the words of the rebellious and irreverent “au pair” storyteller.

-Arkansas and WWI
+Arkansas and World War I

 This exhibition will use documents, photographs, and artifacts from the Butler Center’s collections to highlight Arkansas’s role in the Great War.